LocationLilly Hall 244

 Before arriving in Indianapolis in Fall of 2014, he taught at the American University of Sharjah in the United Arab Emirates (UAE) from 2008-2014 and developed the country’s first music program in higher education.
 There, Perkins directed the university’s choral program and founded the Nassim Al Saba Choir, the first Arabic, four-part choir in the Gulf region.
 The ensemble, aimed at building bridges between Arab and non-Arab countries, performed extensively in the UAE and abroad in New York City, Indonesia, and Jordan.

 As a guest clinician, Dr. Perkins has been a resident artist and has given conducting masterclasses in the United Arab Emirates, USA, Indonesia, Oman, Lebanon, and the Kingdom of Saudi Arabia.
 His research and professional contributions include, presentations, articles, and arrangements concerning social justice through choral musicking, Arabic choral music, cross-cultural initiatives, the choral works of Lili Boulanger, music of the Symbolist (Belle Époque) era, conducting technique, and collaborative music projects.
 Perkins's new choral-orchestral arrangement of Lili Boulanger's Psaume 130, Du fond de l'abîme and Arabic choral arrangements have been internationally premiered.
-Dr. Perkins has presented at ACDA statewide and regional conferences, the Lund International Choral Festival (Sweden), Research in Music Education (United Kingdom) New Directions in Music Education, Aswatuna Arabic Choral Festival (Jordan), International Symposium on Choral Music (Indonesia), and the International Musicological Conference: Marginal Figures in 20th-century Music (Russian Federation).
+Dr. Perkins has presented at the International Society for Music Education (Azerbaijan), Research in Music Education (United Kingdom), New Directions in Music Education, ACDA statewide and regional conferences, the Lund International Choral Festival (Sweden), Aswatuna Arabic Choral Festival (Jordan), International Symposium on Choral Music (Indonesia), and the International Musicological Conference: Marginal Figures in 20th-century Music (Russian Federation).
+His research is published in the Bulletin of the Council for Research in Music Education, the Choral Journal and the International Choral Bulletin.

-Originally hailing from Titusville, New Jersey, Perkins holds a Doctor of Musical Arts degree in choral conducting from the University of Arizona (Tucson), a master's degree in choral conducting, from Temple University (Philadelphia), a bachelor's degree in theory and composition from Westminster Choir College of Rider University (Princeton), and many transformative moments through his former and current students in the United Arab Emirates and Butler University.
+Originally hailing from Titusville, New Jersey, Perkins holds a Doctor of Musical Arts degree in choral conducting from the University of Arizona (Tucson), a master's degree in choral conducting, from Temple University (Philadelphia), and a bachelor's degree in theory and composition from Westminster Choir College of Rider University (Princeton).
+He continues to grow through many transformative moments with his students.